New cross-government AI and Future of Work Unit launched

 The AI and the Future of Work Unit will be supported by a panel of experts from business and trade unions, including Prospect general secretary Mike Clancy.

-An expert panel of industry, academia, civil society and trade unions – including Clancy – will provide strategic insight to its work, support external collaboration, and seek to enable the effective delivery of the work programme.
+An expert panel of industry, academia, civil society and trade unions – including Clancy – will provide strategic insight to the unit's work, support external collaboration, and seek to enable the effective delivery of the work programme.

 Clancy said: “The world of work is changing rapidly, with AI and other technologies altering the content, nature, and pace of work in almost every corner of the economy.